-Quality Procedure Manual 6 Resource
+Quality Procedure Manual 6 Resour

+Resource Requirements

-- 16.2.2d.2 Single instances or minor discrepancies from what was ordered compared to what was received shall be handled according to the paragraph above with no further action. - 16.2.2d.3 Where the ability of the vendor to supply the required quality of a supply becomes questionable as demonstrated by multiple delivery discrepancies or a few very serious discrepancies, the use of the vendor shall be suspended. - 16.2.2d.4 A suspended vendor shall not be used until demonstrating adequate corrective action to ensure that the discrepancy will not recur except as follows: If Forensic Services uses a vendor whose ability to deliver supplies that meet specifications is questionable or if the required specification cannot be determined without on-site analysis, then each lot shall be tested by an approved analytical procedure with the results recorded and the supply cleared for use prior to being used for evidence or quality control. - 6.6.3 The laboratory shall communicate its requirements to external providers for: - a) the products and services to be provided: (would be included in purchase document) - b) the acceptance criteria; (would be included in purchase documents or correspondence.) - c) competence, including any required qualification of personnel; (would be included in purchase documents) - d) activities that the laboratory, or its customer, intends to perform at the external provider's premises (this does not currently apply to ISPFS)
+- 16.2.2d.2 Single instances or minor discrepancies from what was ordered compared to what was received shall be handled according to the paragraph above with no further action.
+The discrepancy will be documented and be available for monitoring review. - 16.2.2d.3 Where the ability of the vendor to supply the required quality of a supply becomes questionable as demonstrated by multiple delivery discrepancies or a few very serious discrepancies, the use of the vendor shall be suspended. - 16.2.2d.4 A suspended vendor shall not be used until demonstrating adequate corrective action to ensure that the discrepancy will not recur except as follows: If Forensic Services uses a vendor whose ability to deliver supplies that meet specifications is questionable or if the required specification cannot be determined without on-site analysis, then each lot shall be tested by an approved analytical procedure with the results recorded and the supply cleared for use prior to being used for evidence or quality control. - 6.6.3 The laboratory shall communicate its requirements to external providers for: - a) the products and services to be provided: (would be included in purchase document) - b) the acceptance criteria; (would be included in purchase documents or correspondence.) - c) competence, including any required qualification of personnel; (would be included in purchase documents) - d) activities that the laboratory, or its customer, intends to perform at the external provider's premises (this does not currently apply to ISPFS)